jcervas/PA_LWV/README.md

-Tools for Identifying Partisan Gerrymandering
+# Tools for Identifying Partisan Gerrymandering

-With an Application to Congressional Districting in Pennsylvania
+## With an Application to Congressional Districting in Pennsylvania

-Key Words: gerrymandering, Pennsylvania Supreme Court, redistricting, League of Women Voters, good government
+**Key Words**: gerrymandering, Pennsylvania Supreme Court, redistricting, League of Women Voters, good government

 *In League of Women Voters v.
 Commonwealth of Pennsylvania (2018) the